 - Reconcile all of your cash accounts so they agree with your bank statements.

 - Verify that your retained earnings agree with your tax returns.

 - State all of your asset accounts appropriately to reflect your present value and inventory levels.

-- You have prepared a fiscal year-end trial balance.
+- Prepare a fiscal year-end trial balance.

-- Make all necessary journal entry adjustments (such as depreciation expenses and new fixed assets).
+- Make all necessary journal entry adjustments, such as depreciation expenses and new fixed assets.

 - Review your profit and loss statement once your balance sheet is accurate.

-Use the Tools Available Through Your Cloud-Based Accounting System
+Use Your Cloud-Based Accounting System’s Tools Wisely

 If you’re not already using an online, cloud-based accounting system, you should consider it for next year.
 A cloud-based accounting system can be helpful when it comes to syncing tasks, sourcing information, completing forms quickly, and double-checking to make sure everything is in order.

 Your cloud-based solution should have several ready-made templates you can pull to figure out whether you’re running a current profit or loss, which of your receivables accounts are delinquent or due soon, what your inventory levels are, and whether you need to send out any last-minute invoices.